 - Upgrade to a higher academic stream.

 - Learn in an inclusive, adult environment.

-Students who are under 19 years of age and have not completed three years of high school are not permitted to register with Chinook Learning Services for Fall or Winter semesters.
+Students who are still eligible to attend their home high school are not permitted to register with Chinook Learning Services for Fall or Winter semesters.
 Daytime courses are available to students 19 years of age or younger as of September 1 of the current school year.
 Evening courses are open to all adult learners.